msikma/beethoven-op106-ly/readme.md

 **4th movement**

 * Several of the opening measures are much longer than their prescribed 4/4 time and are to be played with liberal tempo.
+* 43 u: the *e* is neutral as per London first edition.
+* 45 l: Henle notes that the final *es* should possibly be an *e*.
+* 52 l: Sforzante as per London first edition; Altaria has fortissimo here.
+* 369 u: the only time we see 32nd notes instead of grace notes ending a trill.

 Copyright
 ---------